furkan-celik/HiCo_T2I/README.md

 ```
 ## 🔥 Train

-The json structure for dataset is:
+The json structure for dataset is: (like GRIT)
 ```
 dataset

 ├──base_info
 │  ├──id